avijeets/story/README.markdown

 This is a simple static page is using Ruby on Rails to display three titles and minimal contact information on the bottom of the page.

+Three categories:

+	What I Do
+	What I've Done
+	What I Want To Do

 This page uses [Sinatra](http://sinatrarb.com/), [Heroku](http://heroku.com), and [Compass](http://compass-style.org) for rails, hosting and stylesheets.

 ##Installation